japuter/Week7/README.md

 bash
 Copy code
 java -jar target/Week7-1.0-SNAPSHOT.jar

 Using the Application: The application will present a menu with the following options:

 1: Log a new activity.

 2: View logged activities.

 3: Calculate total time spent on activities.

 4: Exit the application.

-How to Build and Run in Docker
+How to Build and Run in Docker:

-Prerequisites
+Prerequisites:

 Docker installed on your machine.
 You can install Docker Desktop from here.
 Steps to Run in Docker
 Clone the repository: